The nekRS Input Files

 in the nekRS source code,

-file is scanned for a string matching scalarDirichletConditions
+the .oudf file is scanned for a string matching scalarDirichletConditions (one

 of the boundary condition functions in Table Passive Scalar Boundary Conditions).